top of page

 Preface, by Iliana Popov.
 For her brother August.

-I cannot help but think that his “love of God” is selfish.
-People like him do whatever God “wants” them to do, and somehow it always benefits them more than anyone else.
-When they face hardship, it is simply God testing them, and when things are going well, it is God’s reward for their piety.
-He is the exemplar of the religious “devotee” who can preach for days and feel holy but only acts for himself.
-I think that he is lost in his own mind, that he sees ideals instead of earthly reality, like he’s existing in the infinite and blind to the finite.
+I think that Dad got lost in his own mind, that he sees ideals instead of earthly reality, like he’s existing in some infinite reality and blind to this concrete world.
 He cannot see what modern life has really come to.
-The world is falling apart, no one exists anymore, all value is placed in the digital world and so rarely is an action genuine, it is almost always performed for the story.
-I wish I lived fifty years ago and could make a simpler life for myself, and Dad wishes he lived seventy years ago, with the Beats.
+The world is falling apart, no one exists anymore, all value is placed in digital fantasies and so rarely is a good deed—it’s almost always performed for the story.
+I wish I lived fifty years ago and could make a simpler life for myself.
+Dad wishes he lived seventy years ago, with the Beats.
 He has always identified with them in a strange way.

 Fragment I